-Goodridge was journeying from Bangor, Maine to Boston to settle some debts.
-He was furious, and determined to track down his money.
+Goodridge was journeying from Bangor, Maine, to Boston to settle some debts.
+The robbery infuriated him, and he determined to track down his money.
 He identified two brothers, Levi and Laban Kenniston, as robbers.
 When he led the sheriff on a search of the Kenniston’s property, they found some of Goodridge’s papers and gold, with the aid of a witch hazel divining rod.
 Goodridge pursued Joseph Jackman, a tavern owner and grocer, to New York and there, with the help of police, recovered more of his papers.

-Back in Newburyport, the prosecutors concluded that the Kennistons, Jackman and innkeeper Ebeneazor Pearson had learned that Goodridge was carrying money and they conspired to attack the travelling stranger and rob him.
+Back in Newburyport, the prosecutors concluded that the Kennistons, Jackman and innkeeper Ebeneazor Pearson had learned that Goodridge carried money.
+They then conspired to attack the travelling stranger and rob him.

-Newburyport, then part of Newbury, was known for its smuggling and was sometimes a rough and tumble town, but the case created a major stir.
-The defendants were well regarded, and the Kenniston’s approached famed attorney and statesman Daniel Webster and asked for his help with the trial that commenced in 1818 in Ipswich, Mass.
+Newburyport, then part of Newbury, had a reputation for smuggling and as a rough and tumble town, but the case created a major stir.
+The defendants were well regarded.
+The Kennistons approached famed attorney and statesman Daniel Webster.
+They asked for his help with the trial, which that commenced in 1818 in Ipswich, Mass.

 At this stage of his career, Webster had yet to distinguish himself in the Senate.
 He was, however, a noted constitutional scholar, an able lawyer and former congressman.
 He dismantled the case against the Kennistons with a methodical attack on the evidence and swashbuckling oratory.

-He produced a man who sold pistols to Goodridge, and demonstrated it was entirely possible Goodridge had shot himself in the hand.
-He found barbers who testified that Goodridge had demanded a razor and made a deep cut in his face.
+Webster produced a man who sold pistols to Goodridge, and demonstrated the possibility that Goodridge had shot himself in the hand.
+He also found barbers who testified that Goodridge had demanded a razor and made a deep cut in his face.

-He found Goodridge, far from being well off, was deep in debt to his Boston creditors and needed the robbery story as a ruse to avoid paying his debts.
+Webster found Goodridge, far from being well off, had deep debts to his Boston creditors.
+He needed the robbery story as a ruse to avoid paying his debts.
 And Goodridge was present when the evidence against the men was “discovered.”
-Webster found that in a stint as a seaman, Goodridge had deserted and his captain did nothing to recover him; he thought it a blessing that he didn’t have the lying, conniving sailor on board any longer.
+Webster found that in a stint as a seaman, Goodridge had deserted and his captain did nothing to recover him.
+He thought it a blessing that he didn’t have the lying, conniving sailor on board any longer.

-And he produced a witness who admitted she had been paid by Goodridge to testify against the men who he charged with robbery.
+And he produced a witness who admitted Goodridge paid her to testify against the men who he charged with robbery.

 The jurors retired to debate.
 Eleven men voted that no robbery had occurred.
 One man held out.
 The jury then retired to the upstairs room in a hotel and began smoking cigars.
-When they noticed that the smoke was bothering the hold-out juror, more joined in the smoking.
-The room was thick with smoke, but the men would not open a window unless the lone holdout agreed to change his vote.
+When they noticed that the smoke bothered the hold-out juror, more joined in the smoking.
+The smoke thickened, but the men would not open a window unless the lone holdout agreed to change his vote.

 Finally, nearly suffocated, the last juror agreed to support the verdict that no robbery had occurred.
 The case ruined Goodridge, who left New England.
-In Newburyport, he was hanged and burned in effigy.
+In Newburyport, a mob hanged him and burned in effigy.